How To Sing With The Soft Palate

 How do you control the soft palate?

 To illustrate control over your soft palate, lets first try breathing through your mouth ‘only’ – this is a closed soft palate.
 Now, try the same thing by breathing in through your NOSE only, this is an ‘open’ soft palate.
-The key to singing is learning to control the open/shut mechanism of the soft palate, while also keeping it raised to create space and allow resonance high into your head – this is the physical manner of open throat singing, or singing open throat.
+The key to singing is learning to control the open/shut mechanism of the soft palate, while also keeping it raised to create space and allow resonance to balance between the three vocal resonators; the pharynx, the mouth and the nasal cavity.

 What is open throat singing?